tldr-pages/tldr/pages/common/traefik.md

 # traefik

-> A HTTP reverse proxy and load balancer.
+> An HTTP reverse proxy and load balancer.
 > More information: <https://traefik.io>.

 - Start server with default config: